 Murphy et al. (Murphy et al., 2003) aimed to identify targets of daf-16, a transcription factor required for long life in many AGE mutants.
-This study involved 60 essentially full-genome cDNA microarrays.
-One of these arrays was used to compare gene expression between daf-2(mu150) and wild type worms on the first day of adulthood.
-This expression profile was compared to those of strains carrying age-1, daf-2(mu150) or daf-2(e1368) relative to their mutant background (fer-15; fem-1), and to daf-2(e1370) relative to the double mutant daf-2(e1370); daf-16(mu86).
-However, as there was only a single array used, caution should be used in interpreting these results.
-Using multiple comparisons, the authors were able to look for genes whose expression changed in the same way in multiple long-lived models in several backgrounds, and whose expression changes were reversed by the presence of the daf-16 mutation.
-Genes were filtered based on an arbitrary cut-off of a four-fold difference in expression in all experiments, and then the resulting genes were clustered.
-Additionally, significance analysis of microarrays (SAM; Tusher et al., 2001) was used to identify genes that were differentially expressed.
+This study involved two sets of experiments, each using full-genome cDNA microarrays.
+In the first approach, fourteen arrays were used to examine gene expression in long-lived mutant strains on the first day of adulthood.
+One of these arrays compared gene expression between daf-2(mu150) and wild type worms, one compared daf-2(e1370) to the double mutant daf-2(e1370);daf-16(mu86), and others compared strains carrying age-1, daf-2(mu150) or daf-2(e1368) on a mutant background (fer-15;fem-1) to their appropriate control strain.
+Through these multiple comparisons, the authors were able to look for genes whose expression changed in the same way in multiple long-lived models in several backgrounds, and whose expression changes were reversed by the presence of the daf-16 mutation.
+Significance analysis of microarrays (SAM; Tusher et al., 2001) was used to identify genes that changed similarly in all comparisons.
+Additionally, genes with at least fourfold expression changes were clustered via hierarchical clustering.

-These results were then compared to two additional sets of arrays, comparing gene expression in sterile worms raised on control bacteria, daf-2 RNAi, or both daf-2 and daf-16 RNAi at ten different times between 0 and 2 days of adulthood, or at 10 times from 0 to 8 days of adulthood.
+These results were then compared to an additional set of arrays involving two time courses, comparing gene expression in sterile worms raised on control bacteria, daf-2 RNAi, or both daf-2 and daf-16 RNAi at ten different times between 0 and 2 days of adulthood, or at 10 times from 0 to 8 days of adulthood.
 All the data were combined, and hierarchical clustering used to identify genes whose expression changed in similar ways across the experiment.
 Because of the interest in identifying targets of daf-16, clusters of genes whose expression was reversed by the daf-16 RNAi were of interest.
 Two groups of genes, 263 class 1 genes, and 251 class 2 genes, were identified.
 Fifty-three genes were selected from these classes, and their expression reduced by RNAi; in approximately 75% of cases, the RNAi resulted in the predicted change in life span.
 Included in the lists of genes that are associated with changes in life span were metabolic genes, stress response genes, and several proteases.

 Similar results were identified in a much smaller study comparing gene expression profiles between daf-2 and daf-2; daf-16 strains (McElwee et al., 2003).
 This study involved four cDNA arrays.
 A list is provided of 1646 genes whose expression differed by at least 1.5-fold in all four experiments, but no statistical analysis is reported.
 The list of genes with higher expression in daf-2 overlapped with the same cluster of genes (Mountain 15; Kim et al., 2001), discussed in the study of wild-type C. elegans aging by Lund et al. (see above).
 The expression of several gene families relevant to theories of aging were plotted to look for a trend towards differential expression between daf-2 and daf-2; daf-16.
 Metabolism-related genes were found to have lower expression in daf-2.
-This study also carried out RNAi of genes of interest, and found that reducing ins-7 or superoxide dismutase expression resulted in an unexpected extension of life span.
+This study also carried out RNAi of genes of interest, and found that reducing ins-30 (zc443.2, discussed in the paper as ins-7, see erratum to McElwee 2003) or superoxide dismutase expression resulted in an unexpected extension of life span.
 RNAi of a protease, ZK384.3, reduced daf-2 lifespan but had no effect on N2 life span, consistent with the hypothesis that maintenance of protease expression plays a role in extended life span of daf-2.